kiaanonthehub/Dewey-Decimal-System/README.md

 The purpose of the training software that you will develop for the library, is to make learning about the system fun and engaging.
 After using the training software, the user must be able to:

--Identify which broad area a book belongs to.
+-  Identify which broad area a book belongs to.
--Find the call number for a specific topic.
+-  Find the call number for a specific topic.
--Correctly replace a book in its position on a shelf.
+-  Correctly replace a book in its position on a shelf.

 ### Installation